-I am new to the system admin thing I have joined as a junior system admin engineer in one of the small company in my locals.
-I was studying my senior work he has mentioned some many things related to Windows Registry and in fact he is using the Registry option to control most of the Windows 10 feature in my office.
+I am new to system administration.
+I have joined as a junior system administrator engineer in a small company in my area.
+While studying my senior work, he mentioned many things related to the Windows Registry, and in fact, he is using the Registry option to control most of the Windows 10 features in my office.

-I would like to know more about Windows Registry.
-What is Windows Registry?
-Why is more important in Windows 10?
-What happen if I mess up with Windows Registry? etc etc.,
+I would like to know more about the Windows Registry.
+What is the Windows Registry?
+Why is it more important in Windows 10?
+What happens if I mess up the Windows Registry? etc etc.,

 Thanks